Healthy Homes Assessment Poukawa

 Insulation Poukawa

-Ceiling and underfloor insulation is mandatory on all rental houses from 1 July 2019.
-All landlords and property managers are required to ensure that the insulation meets standards that are in line with the latest standard.
+Ceiling and underfloor insulation is a requirement on all rental homes as of July 1st, 2019.
+Property managers and landlords have to ensure that the insulation meets the new quality.
 In some cases, an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.

-A well-insulated house will help to control condensation, and decrease the risk of mould and dampness and also makes an easier task to the home to hold heat.
+A properly insulated home will reduce the risk of condensation and lessen the likelihood of mould and damp, and will also make much easier to the home to keep the heat.

-The "R" is a symbol for thermal resistance and is a measure of how well the insulation can withstand heat flow.
-The greater the R-value, the better the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 Learn more about the Healthy Homes insulation standard.